Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 -   Display rotation

     The display rotation setting is preset to a default value for each camera.
-Before changing the display rotation value, retrieve the default value using the `Rotation` property of the [Tizen.Multimedia.CameraDisplaySettings](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.CameraDisplaySettings.html) class:
+Before changing the display rotation value, retrieve the default value using the `Rotation` property of the [Tizen.Multimedia.CameraDisplaySettings](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.CameraDisplaySettings.html) class:

-    ```
+    ```csharp
     Rotation rotation = camera.DisplaySettings.Rotation;
     ```

     Calculate and set a new display rotation value based on the current camera orientation:

-    ```
+    ```csharp
     int lengOrientation;
     int displayRotationAngle;
     Rotation displayRotation = Rotation.Rotate0;